Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Results

+{\bf $^{110}$Cd}: In the case of $^{110}$Cd, the location of the calculated $2^{+}_1$ state is comparable with the experimental data.
+The $^{110}$Cd isotope is known as collective nucleus showing multiphonon excitations \cite{Nomura}.
+The order of 2-phonon states $2^{+}_2-4^{+}_1-0^{+}_3$ is reproduced with our calculation, but these states are compressed.
+The $3^{-}_1$ state is reproduced well with our calculation.

-For $^{112}$Cd, the order of excited $0^{+}_1-2^{+}_1-4^{+}_1$ states are reproduced well with the G-matrix interaction as in the experimental data.
-The first excited $2^{+}_1$ state lies 0.203 MeV lower than the experimental data with this interaction. {We have calculated the half-life of this state, which equals 37.17 ps from the G-matrix interaction (with effective charges $e_{\pi}=1.7e$, $e_{\nu}=1.1e$).
-Our calculated half-life is slightly higher than the experimental half-life (6.46 ps \cite{NNDC}).} Other excited states are compressed with the G-matrix interaction.
-The octupole state $3^{-}_1$ lies 0.182 MeV higher than the experimental data with the $\Delta \text{NNLO}_{\text {GO}}$ interaction. { The energy level of the quadrupole-octupole coupled state $1^-$ should be near the sum of the energies of the quadrupole and octupole phonon states ($2^+_1$ and $3^-_1$, respectively) \cite{Garrett1}.
-The G-matrix calculated $1^-_1$ state is underpredicted.
+{\bf $^{112}$Cd}: For $^{112}$Cd, the order of excited $0^{+}_1-2^{+}_1-4^{+}_1$ states are reproduced well with the shell model as in the experimental data.
+The first excited $2^{+}_1$ state lies 0.203 MeV lower than the experimental data with our calculation.
+Other excited states are compressed with our calculation.
+The energy level of the quadrupole-octupole coupled state $1^-$ should be near the sum of the energies of the quadrupole and octupole phonon states ($2^+_1$ and $3^-_1$, respectively) \cite{Garrett1}.
+The calculated $1^-_1$ state is underpredicted.
 But, the sum of the $2^+_1$ and $3^-_1$ energies (2.170 MeV) is close to the energy level of the $1^-_1$ state (2.108 MeV).
-The $4^{-}_1$ state is also a member of quadrupole-octupole coupled quintuplet \cite{Jamieson}.} The location of the $4^{-}_1$ state is 0.180 MeV compressed with the $\Delta \text{NNLO}_{\text {GO}}$ interaction.
-From this interaction, the excited $4^{-}_1$ state is coming with configuration $\pi(p_{3/2}^4p_{1/2}^1g_{9/2}^9)\otimes\nu(g_{7/2}^6d_{5/2}^6h_{11/2}^2)$ and 8.6\% probability.
-Here, the $4^{-}_1$ state is formed by the coupling of one unpaired proton in $p_{1/2}$ orbital and one unpaired proton in $g_{9/2}$ orbital, having seniority $\nu=2$. {It is expected that the negative parity states $5^{-}_1$ and $6^-_1$ are formed by contribution of $h_{11/2}$ neutron orbital.
-From the G-matrix interaction, the configuration of $5^{-}_1$ and $6^-_1$ states is $\pi(p_{1/2}^2g_{9/2}^8)\otimes\nu(d_{5/2}^4g_{7/2}^6d_{3/2}^1h_{11/2}^3)$ with 10\% and 7\% probabilities, respectively.
-In the configuration of both states, we can see that these two negative-parity states ($5^{-}_1$ and $6^-_1$) are coming from the coupling of valence neutrons in $h_{11/2}$ and $d_{3/2}$ orbitals.
-For both states, the seniority $\nu=2$.}
+It is expected that the negative parity states $5^{-}_1$ and $6^-_1$ are formed by the contribution of $h_{11/2}$ neutron orbital.
+From our calculation, the configuration of $5^{-}_1$ and $6^-_1$ states is $\pi(p_{1/2}^2g_{9/2}^8)\otimes\nu(d_{5/2}^4g_{7/2}^6d_{3/2}^1h_{11/2}^3)$.
+Both negative-parity states ($5^{-}_1$ and $6^-_1$) are coming from the coupling of valence neutrons in $h_{11/2}$ and $d_{3/2}$ orbitals.